 Eggs are a great source of protein, but they contain cholesterol as well.
 In one egg there is almost 200 mg of cholesterol.
 Therefore, it can cause problems for those with poor blood sugar control.

 However, the ADA highly recommends them, and with good reason.
 They believe that eggs won’t raise blood sugar.
-But, it is important how they affect a person’s condition, after all, every metabolism is different.
+However, it is important to how they affect a person’s condition, after all, every metabolism is different.

 That is why it is important to monitor and manage our cholesterol to avoid getting cardiovascular disease.

 Moreover, dietary foods can help with this problem.
 That is because they have a positive effect on blood levels and can give the necessary nutrients our body needs.